Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan

 A very common Neapolitan term meaning guy or dude.
 It’s used informally to refer to young men or boys, similar to saying bro or kid in English.
 It can also be written as guaglione and has a feminine form: uagliona or guagliona.

 A lively and expressive way of saying Let’s go!
-Made famous by the song Funiculì Funiculà, it becomes warmer with bell’ (short for bella, meaning beautiful), similar to saying Let’s go, sweetheart! is is also often followed by ja, a word that mean already
+Made famous by the song Funiculì Funiculà, it becomes warmer with bell’ (short for bella, meaning beautiful), similar to saying Let’s go, sweetheart! is is also often followed by ja, a word that means already

 A versatile interjection used to get someone’s attention or express surprise.
 Depending on tone and context, it can mean Hey!, Oh!, or Wow!
 It’s one of the most common sounds you’ll hear in casual conversations and is also used as a greeting to mean hi or hello.

 Literally the name of a famous and delicious Neapolitan dessert made of puffy paste soaked in rum syrup.
-Colloquially, it’s used to describe something or someone as excellent, delightful, or irresistible for example: Tu si nu babbà! meaning you are so sweet
+Colloquially, it’s used to describe something or someone as excellent, delightful, or irresistible, for example: Tu si nu babbà! meaning you are so sweet

 An expressive exclamation similar to Damn! or Whoa!
 Used to show surprise, amazement, or mild frustration.
-It is the abbreviation of Amaronn' and means Madonna, an Italian term meaning My Lady used to indicate Virgin Mary, the mother of Jesus and as an exclamation of surprise as well
+It is the abbreviation of Amaronn' and means Madonna, an Italian term meaning My Lady, used to indicate Virgin Mary, the mother of Jesus, and as an exclamation of surprise as well

 Neapolitan reflects the warmth, humor, creativity, and resilience of the people who speak it.
 Whether you’re walking

-through bustling streets, sharing a meal with friends, or listening to a heartfelt song, this language invites you to
+through bustling streets, sharing a meal with friends, or listening to a heartfelt song, this language invites you

-experience Naples in a truly authentic way.
+to experience Naples in a truly authentic way.

-So next time you hear a cheerful Uè, jamme bell’!, you’ll know it’s more than just words it’s an invitation
+So next time you hear a cheerful Uè, jamme bell’!, you’ll know it’s more than just words, it’s an invitation

 to join in the vibrant spirit of Naples.